 Stewart and Indian Lakes Trail

 See several quiet bodies of water along this lovely, mellow trail winding through hardwood forest.
-Following Stewart Lake, a reasonable climb continues to the south end of Indian Pond, making for an easy, but well rounded hike in any season.
+Following Stewart Lake, a reasonable climb continues to the south end of Indian Pond, making for an easy, but well-rounded hike in any season.

 Hiking

-From the trail register continue up the road for about 100-feet to the trail on the right.
+From the trail register continue up the road for about 100 feet to the trail on the right.
 You will immediately cross a wooden bridge and continue on a steady but easy ascent through a gorgeous hardwood forest.
 About 2/3's of the way in you will first come to Stewart Lake on your left, which also makes for a perfect destination for a short snowshoe trip for the entire family.
 Beyond Stewart Pond the trail continues to climb slightly and rather quickly comes to the south end of Indian Pond.

 At the trailhead you need to walk along the road another couple hundred feet to access the trail on the right.
 The trail immediately crosses a wide bridge and slowly ascends above a small unnamed pond.
 The trail slowly climbs and never too steeply to the shoulder of Camelhump, which is off through the trees to your left.
 Soon comes Stewart Lake.
 The trail remains fairly flat past Stewart Lake before it starts to climb again to access Indian Lake at the end of the trail.